antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 In our case the dataset name tells us that the dataset contains normal and tumor samples (*mixed*) of *colon* tissue; *Marra* is the author and there are *64* samples.

-* We leave Box 1 as is, because we will look only in a single dataset.
+* We leave Box 1 as is, because we will look only at a single dataset.
 * In order to find the above-mentioned dataset in R2, click on the text of the currently selected dataset in box 2.

 A grid pops up that shows all the datasets that are currently available to you.
 Each row is a dataset and